okta/okta.github.io/_source/_posts/2017-10-20-oidc-with-jhipster.md

 I’ve been a committer on the JHipster project ever since I [started writing the JHipster Mini-Book for InfoQ in June of 2015](http://www.jhipster-book.com/#!/news/entry/welcome-to-the-jhipster-mini-book).
 After developing a couple of apps with it, finding and fixing bugs along the way, I was invited to be a part of the project.
 Fast forward two years later, and version 4.0 of the book is [available for download](https://www.infoq.com/minibooks/jhipster-4-mini-book), and I’ve spoken about JHipster around the world at several conferences including Devoxx Belgium, Devoxx France, Angular Summit, and JavaOne.

-## Enter OAuth
+## Enter OAuth 2.0

 I’m a fan of [OAuth 2.0](https://oauth.net/) and [OpenID Connect](http://openid.net/connect/) (OIDC).
 It helps that I work for Okta, where we implement both options in our API and allow developers to use our libraries &mdash; or third party libraries &mdash; to connect.
 I like how OAuth will enable me to use my existing credentials at an Identity Provider (e.g., Google, Facebook, or even Okta) to log in to applications without creating a new account.

 > If you want to know more about how OAuth and OIDC work, check out my article [What the Heck is OAuth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth) or watch Karl McGuinness’s [What the Heck is OpenID Connect talk from Oktane 17](https://www.youtube.com/watch?v=6ypYXxRPKgk).

 About a month ago, I started looking into creating a JHipster Module that’d work with Okta, much like [the one I created at Stormpath](https://stormpath.com/blog/stormpath-jhipster-application).
-I knew that JHipster had OAuth as one of its’ authentication options, but I was unfamiliar with how it worked.
+I knew that JHipster had OAuth as one of its authentication options, but I was unfamiliar with how it worked.
 I discovered when you chose OAuth as your authentication mechanism; it created an OAuth server and an Angular client with the client ID and client secret embedded in the code.

 Embedding a client secret in a SPA (single-page app) is a no-no in OAuth-land, and should only be done for confidential clients that can hide the secret.
 I spoke to the team about the current OAuth implementation and since no-one was proud of it, and hardly anyone was using it, I decided to refactor the existing implementation rather than create a module.